 Searching online for recipes will give you tons of recipes.
 Remember…for me to make it, it has to be easy AND delicious!

-Is there nutmeg in eggnog?
+Is there a hint of nutmeg in eggnog?
 Yep (it’s sooooo good)!
-It’s just one of the warm, comforting, cozy spices that give this recipe such an amazing flavor.
+Like cinnamon, it’s one of the cozy warm spices that give this recipe such an amazing flavor.

 Eggs

-Eggs are the driving force behind the thickness of eggnog.
-When you heat eggs in liquid and then cool it, the eggs help the entire recipe thicken up.
+Room temperature fresh eggs are the driving force behind the thickness of eggnog.
+When you heat eggs in liquid and then cool them, they help the entire recipe thicken up.
+I use whole eggs – not egg whites when I make my traditional eggnog recipe.

-But you have to be VERY careful when heating eggs.
-If you heat them too quickly or forget to stir them – even for a minute or two – you can end up with scorched bits on the bottom of your pan or scrambled eggs in your eggnog.
+NOTE: You have to be VERY careful when heating eggs.
+If you heat them too quickly or forget to stir them – EVEN FOR A MINUTE OR TWO – you can end up with scorched bits on the bottom of your pan or scrambled eggs in your eggnog.
 Neither one of those scenarios makes for a delicious, highly sought-after drink.

 Cream